bolajiwahab/pgrubic/docs/docs/settings.md

 </details>

 ### **select**
-List of linting rules or prefixes to enable.
+List of rule aliases or prefixes to enable.
 It can be the exact code of a rule or an entire category of rules, for example, `TP017`, `TP`.
+All rules are enabled by default.
 Can be used in combination with `ignore` to streamline rules selection.

 **Type**: `list[str]`